-- Overall, we rate Novinite Least Biased based on story selection that is reasonably balanced.
-We also rate them Mostly Factual for factual reporting, rather than High due to a lack of ownership transparency and poor sourcing techniques.
+- Overall, we rate Novinite Least Biased based on a reasonably balanced story selection.
+We also rate them Mostly Factual for factual reporting rather than High due to a lack of ownership transparency and poor sourcing techniques.

 Factual Reporting: MOSTLY FACTUAL

-Established in 2001, Novinite is a Bulgaria based English-language news site.
-Novinite provides political, cultural, economic news and information on events taking place in Bulgaria, as well as around the world.
-Novinite does not have a staff page but our research reveals that in 2013, Neda Peliteva was Chief Editor, it is not clear if she is still the editor.
+Established in 2001, Novinite is a Bulgaria-based English-language news site.
+Novinite provides political, cultural, and economic news and information on events taking place in Bulgaria and around the world.
+Novinite does not have a staff page, but our research reveals that in 2013, Neda Peliteva was Chief Editor; it is not clear if she is still the editor.

 Funded by / Ownership

 Maxim Behar is the founder of Novinite; however, the site is not transparent regarding its ownership, although, at the bottom of the page, it mentions the Novinite Group, which owns several other news portals in Bulgaria.
 The website also does not disclose the board members or funding.
 Revenue is based on advertisements and donations.
 Novinite also publishes the Sofia Morning News (online newspaper), which is subscription-based.